Which natural resources are extracted in Germany?

 Iron ore

 In Germany, iron ore is mined in North Rhine-Westphalia and Saxony-Anhalt.
-The iron ores extracted here are not smelted into iron, however; they are used mostly in the form of crushed stone, chippings and brittle sands as a coloured and iron-rich aggregate for the concrete or cement industry.
+The iron ores extracted here are not smelted into iron, however, they are used mostly in the form of crushed stone, chippings and brittle sands as a coloured and iron-rich aggregate for the concrete or cement industry.
 Germany’s requirement for iron ore to produce pig iron is covered entirely through imports.
-In 2022 and 2023, the figure was around 35 million tonnes6, 11% less than in 2021.
-In 2022 and 2023, the ore came primarily from Brazil, Canada, the Republic of South Africa, Sweden and USA.
+In 2023 and 2024, this figure was around 35 million tonnes.6 In 2023 and 2024, the ore came mainly from Brazil, Canada, the Republic of South Africa, Sweden and the USA.

 Sources